bhilimon/bender/README.md

  * Remember this is a microcontroller with not much storage space.
 You'll only be able to store a couple minutes of audio, total.

 ## Credits
-The original idea and 3D model came from another project (https://www.thingiverse.com/thing:4384974).
+The original idea and 3D model came from [another project](https://www.thingiverse.com/thing:4384974).
 I completely changed the electronics and code to run from a microcontroller instead of a Raspberry Pi.
 I've made some various changes to the some 3D models to support my hardware and project changes.
 The original files as well as updated files are all available as well as the editable sources if you need to tweak things.